matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ```

 It is possible that an `m.in_reply_to` event targets an event that is outside the
 related thread.
-Clients should always do their utmost to display the quote-reply
+Clients should always do their utmost to display the rich reply
 and when clicked, the event should be displayed and highlighted in its original context.

-A quote reply without `rel_type: m.thread` targeting a thread relation must be
+A rich reply without `rel_type: m.thread` targeting a thread relation must be
 rendered in the main timeline.
 This will allow users to advertise threaded messages
 in the room.